 - Fallout 3's lengthy Justified Tutorial follows the protagonist through their formative years in Vault 101.
 However, the game autosaves and allows you to reconfigure your character just before leaving the Vault, so the tutorial can be skipped on subsequent playthroughs.

-- Far Cry 3: Blood Dragon begins with an on-rails shooter sequence, followed by the title screen and a lengthy Forced Tutorial mission, and you can't even save the game until after completing it.
+- Far Cry 3: Blood Dragon begins with an on-rails shooter sequence, followed by the title screen and a lengthy Forced Tutorial mission, and you can't even save the game until after completing said mission.

 - Golden Sun starts with a sequence where you play as a child escaping a crisis that leads up to a Hopeless Boss Fight.
 After a Time Skip, you have to sit through a good deal of Expospeak before heading on to the tutorial dungeon.
 While this segment does feature the event that kicks off the plot; it still takes until you've finished the dungeon, returned back to the village, and sat through even more dialogue before you actually set out on your quest.
 The whole prologue can easily take over an hour of playtime to get through.

 - The second demo of Starswirl Academy covers the prologue in its entirety.
 It takes about two hours to get through the entire thing, during which there's very few story branches.
 It's mostly a massive Info Dump on the school, what you can expect to see, and a brief introduction to every character.